Milman, Queensland: Settlement by the German immigrants

-On 6 January 1911 the Public Lands Department reported that of the 19 families occupying Jardine land during the recent settlement, eight families initially settled in huts, nine families commenced life on their selections in tents and for three families the type of accommodation was not recorded.
-On 16 of the 19 blocks visited the growing of maize was the commercial crop but in most of these cases the settlers have small vegetable gardens.
-Many men are away working to obtain off-farm income.
-Some of the men were worked at Thompsons Point [six kilometres from the mouth of the Fitzroy River on the north side], Mt Chalmers mine, Many Peaks [the Boyne Valley Railway south of Gladstone and west of the German Settlement of Baffle Creek]; Mt Morgan [working on the Dawson Valley Railway Line - D.V.
-Line] and the extension of the northern line from Rockhampton (1912 to 1914).
-Early reports also included the growing of potatoes and pumpkin (which could be used for human consumption as well as feeding pigs).
-A number of the early settlers also travelled north at cane harvesting time.
-The precise timing of all this employment is not known except the extension to Jardine that opened on the Saturday 28 June 1913.

 The railway line to Jardine did not exist when the settlers arrived in 1910.
 The extension of the railway beyond Rockhampton towards Mackay was commenced in 1912 and some of the Jardine settlers were employed on the line construction.
 The construction beyond Jardine was delayed by the need to complete the railway bridge across the Alligator Creek – a large bridge.
-On Saturday 28 June 1913 the North Coast Railway to Jardine was opened (There is much written that the opening was 1 July but this is incorrect.
-The opening was on a Saturday and 1 July was not a Saturday).
+On Saturday 28 June 1913 the North Coast Railway to Jardine was opened.
 2000 people attended using three special trains from Rockhampton – the extension from Glenmore Junction was 21 miles and 4 chains.
 The line was opened beyond Jardine to Yaamba, a distance of 2 miles on 1 October 1913 after the construction of the Alligator Creek Railway Bridge.
 The opening of the Jardine railway station was a major step in the development of Jardine as it made it easy for the new settlers to get their produce to market.
 The railway station soon became a post office for delivery purpose initially and by February 1916 it had become a receiving post office.
 Approval for renaming of the railway station to Milman was reported in October 1916: whether this was as a result of the policy of removing German place names during World War 1 or that there already existed another station named Jardine Valley on the Great Northern Railway – which, in 1913, ran from Townsville to Duchess (later to Mt Isa); it was more likely the latter.